LoJ: #433 (Pre-LiDAR #437) / 13,261' "Sheep Rock Mountain" Formerly UN13255

 • Clear Creek/Winfield/Apostles TH

 If using this general trailhead description for access to peaks up the Lake Fork of Clear Creek (Clohesy Lake), then do not drive all the way to Winfield.
-Instead, you'll need to turn left at 9.8 miles in from US24 and drive down through the few cabins that comprise "Rockdale," ford Clear Creek and drive to the Clohesy Lake trailhead with a starting elevation of 10,900 ft.
+Instead, you'll need to turn left at 9.8 miles in from US24 and drive down through the few cabins that comprise "Rockdale," ford Clear Creek and drive to the Clohesy Lake trailhead with a starting elevation of 10,880 ft.
 4WD required for this access, otherwise, walk it and enjoy the frigid and sometimes dangerous crossing of Clear Creek.
+Before summer runoff subsides (usually around July 4 or a little later) a vehicle crossing of Clear Creek can be difficult.
+We strongly advise only attempting this with high clearance, 4WD.
+We've done it twice in a Jeep Cherokee Sport and had water above the bottom of the door panels and washing up onto the hood.

 Camping